 Q: Switching gears a bit, tell me about Uncle Seth’s Dog Adventures!

 A: Oh man, I love it.
 I don’t have my own place where I can have a dog, but I basically started by taking my friends’ dogs out for hikes and stuff.
 I usually go out with three to four dogs at a time, and we do fun stuff like hiking and skiing — if that’s what their parents allow.
 It really depends on the dog, too.
 I’m not going to take an older dog up Sopris or anything, but some dogs really love that.
 People like a tired dog when they get home.
 I also think I have a really strong connection with dogs.
-The dogs love it when I show up because they know something fun is about to happen.
+(Alprazolam) The dogs love it when I show up because they know something fun is about to happen.
 I love them and it makes people happy that I can take care of their dogs.